Common Knee Injuries in Sports

 When Should You Visit a Doctor for a Knee Injury?

-What Should I Avoid if I Have an Injured Knee?
+What Should I Avoid If I Have an Injured Knee?

 How Can I Prevent Knee Injuries in Sports?